-FIGURE 5.8 PROPOSED STREET SECTION CONCEPT PROMENADE during the planning process for the Plan.
-The two-way buffered (PROPOSED) bike lane would then be replaced with a permanent two-way cycle track.
-Segment 3: Town Center Park to Town Center Loop E (Courtside Drive Seament).
-This seament is implemented primarily through restriping the existing roadway on the north side of Courtside Drive between Park Place and Town Center Loop E and could be implemented at the same time as the quick win described for Segment 2.
-Access to the Town Center Park parking area along Courtside Drive may need to be modified to accommodate +10to this project.
-No additional rightof-way is assumed to be required proposed conditions because the existing right-of-way is available to accommodate the portion of Town Center to Memorial Park proposed improvements. south of Wilsonville Road.
-This project Seament 4: Town Center Loop E would not likely be implemented until to Wilsonville Road.
-This segment the modifications to the Wilsonville would be located on the east side of Road/Town Center Loop E intersection Town Center Loop E This section of are completed as there are already cycle track would connect the central buffered bicycle lanes on Town Center 66 \ CITY OF WILSONVILLE TOWN CENTER PLAN
+during the planning process for the Plan.
+The two-way buffered bike lane would then be replaced with a permanent two-way cycle track.

+Segment 3: Town Center Park to Town Center Loop E (Courtside Drive Segment).
+This segment is

+- implemented primarily through restriping the existing roadway on the north side of Courtside Drive between Park Place and Town Center Loop E and could be implemented at the same time as the quick win described for Segment 2.
+Access to the Town Center Park parking area along Courtside Drive may need to be modified to accommodate this project.
+No additional rightof-way is assumed to be required because the existing right-of-way is available to accommodate the proposed improvements.

+- Segment 4: Town Center Loop E

+to Wilsonville Road.
+This segment

+would be located on the east side of

+Town Center Loop E This section of

+cycle track would connect the central